rancher/icons/README.md

 You can preview the icons available here: https://rancher.github.io/icons/

-To build the icon font:
+To build the icon font locally, run the following commands:

 - yarn install
 - yarn build